jeancflanagan/jeancflanagan/_posts/2013-10-23-science-assessment-the-next-generation.md

 ---
 layout: writing
 category: writing
-title: 'Science Assessment: The Next Generation'
+title: 'Science assessment: the next generation'
 date: 2013-10-23 10:47
 excerpt: 'Effective assessment will be one of the most important aspects of successful implementation for states adopting the NGSS.
-How can we develop assessment tasks that accurately and usefully measure blended knowledge?'
+How can we develop assessment tasks that accurately measure blended knowledge?'
 source: Smithsonian STEMVisions
 sourceurl: http://www.ssec.si.edu/blog/science-assessment-the-next-generation#.Ut6X2mQo62w
 image: